-UK passport holders require an E-visa in advance.
-E-visas can be applied for through the following link: www.evisa.tj.
-Details for the visa application will be emailed to you before your trip departs.
-A GBAO permit is also required if travelling in the High Pamirs.
+All Passport Holders require an E-visa in advance.
+E-visa's can be applied for through the following link: https://evisa.gov.az/en/.
+Details for the visa application will be emailed to you a few months before your trip departs.
+Approximately £25.